carpentries-incubator/workflows-nextflow/_episodes/05-nextflow_scripting.md

 ~~~
 roi['chromosome'] = '17'    //Use of the square brackets
 roi.chromosome = 'chr17'    //Use a dot notation
-roi.put('genome', 'hg38')   //Use of get method
+roi.put('genome', 'hg38')   //Use of put method
 ~~~
 {: .language-groovy }